 QUERCUS ROBUR (OAK TREE) ACORN

-This most well-known and best-loved king of the forest can live for more than a millennium.
-It can take as long as 150 years before producing the strongest and most durable timber.
+It can take a full 50 years before this tree has its first crop of very large seeds, called acorns, which are produced on attractive "pixie pipes".
+Sadly, these seeds are not produced every year, but only in occasional "Acorn or "Mast" years when the tree has built up strength and feels like it!
+These special years occur with oaks only every five to ten years, hence their scarcity.
+We have numerous old oaks growing here, so we are always able to sell fresh, top grade, carefully cold-stored seeds, grown and collected from our own ancient 200 to 300 year old oak trees at Plant World.
+This most well-known and best-loved king of the forest can live for more than a millennium and can take as long as 150 years before producing the strongest and most durable timber.
 Until the middle of the 19th century, when iron took over for building ships, thousands of oaks were felled every year, it was estimated that it took 2,000 trees to make a single large ship.
-It can take a full 50 years before the tree has its first crop of seeds called acorns, which are produced on attractive "pixie pipes".
 Plant one for your grandchildren!

 These seeds have already been thoroughly cleaned and cold-stored for several months.
 They should be sown into well-drained, sandy compost at any time of the year, and covered to their own depth with sand or grit.
 No artificial heat is needed; the seed tray is best left in a cool spot outside and kept moist.
 Seeds usually germinate in the spring after a chilling in the cold compost, regardless of when they are sown.